 A partner that respects you accepts you for who you are, including your shortcomings, and values your difference in opinion and interests.
 Respect opens a mutual space for each individual in the relationship to continue to grow.
 Without respect, the tendency is to become controlling, an act that stunts your partner’s growth and leads to resentment.
 The lack thereof, therefore, is a catalyst to even more problems.
 On the other hand, when a relationship is reflective of respect, couples are more in tune with each other as separate beings.
 They are able to manage differences and constructively resolve issues even with separate perspectives.

-A parter that is open and let’s his guards down to converse and share his most inner feelings, dreams, and desires allows you to truly know him.
+A parter that is open and lets his guards down to converse and share his most inner feelings, dreams, and desires allowing you to truly know him.
 This quality also opens doors for unobstructed conversations on problems and issues which help in personal development and development of the relationship.
 Communication is the forefront, but openness to understand and work things out is the second part that also makes a big difference in a lasting relationship.

 Trust is very difficult to earn, but very easy to break.
-Hence, an honest partner will save a relationship from doubt, confusion, a shattered image of the one another, and an underlying tone of distrust.
+Hence, an honest partner will save a relationship from doubt, confusion, a shattered image of one another, and an underlying tone of distrust.
 In times of conflict, honesty is important for couples to understand one another and hurdle hurts that if left unresolved, resurface as greater threats.
 Honesty is a fragile quality in a healthy relationship and should therefore be considered with high regard.

 Being mature doesn’t only mean a person is “grown-up”.
 Maturity includes the ability and the active effort to recognize negative experiences and influences in the past in order to understand current behaviors.
 When a person is emotionally mature, he is able reflect on things that happened in the past and resolve them so that he does not take it out on current relationships.
 This quality is important because as you face problems, you and your partner will be able to dissect them, understand them, and resolve them so that these don’t hinder your growth forward as a couple.